AmirAhmadHabibi/ChainingClassifiers/README.md

 This repository includes code and data for analyses in the following work:

-`Habibi, A. A., Kemp, C., and Xu, Y. (under review) Chaining and the growth of linguistic categories.`
+`Habibi, A.A., Kemp, C., and Xu, Y. (to appear) Chaining and the growth of linguistic categories.
+Cognition.`